theRussetPotato/weights_editor/README.md

 ## Features

-- Editable table and list views to quickly set weights
+- Editable table and list views to quickly set weights with selected components (verts, edges, faces)
-- Buttons with preset values to add, subtract, scale, or set weights
+- Buttons with preset values to add, subtract, scale, or set weights (buttons are customizable)
 - Quickly lock or unlock selected influences by pressing space
 - Influence list on the side
 - Displays weights in different color themes